Infrared homing: Later concepts

 AEG developed a much more advanced system during the war, and this formed the basis of most post-war experiments.
-In this case the disk was pattered with a series of opaque regions, often in a series of radial stripes forming a pizza-slice pattern.
+In this case, the disk was pattered with a series of opaque regions, often in a series of radial stripes forming a pizza-slice pattern.
 Like the Hamburg, an AC signal was generated that matched the rotational frequency of the disk.
 However, in this case the signal does not turn on and off with angle, but is constantly being triggered very rapidly.
 This creates a series of pulses that are smoothed out to produce a second AC signal at the same frequency as the test signal, but whose phase is controlled by the actual position of the target relative to the disk.
 By comparing the phase of the two signals, both the vertical and horizontal correction can be determined from a single signal.
-A great improvement was made as part of the Sidewinder program, feeding the output to the pilot's headset where it creates as sort of growling sound known as the missile tone that indicates that the target is visible to the seeker.
+A great improvement was made as part of the Sidewinder program, feeding the output to the pilot's headset where it creates a sort of growling sound known as the missile tone that indicates that the target is visible to the seeker.

 In early systems this signal was fed directly to the control surfaces, causing rapid flicking motions to bring the missile back into alignment, a control system known as "bang-bang".
 Bang-bang controls are extremely inefficient aerodynamically, especially as the target approaches the centerline and the controls continually flick back and forth with no real effect.
 This leads to the desire to either smooth out these outputs, or to measure the angle-off and feed that into the controls as well.
 This can be accomplished with the same disk and some work on the physical arrangement of the optics.
 Since the physical distance between the radial bars is larger at the outer position of the disk, the image of the target on the photocell is also larger, and thus has greater output.
 By arranging the optics so the signal is increasingly cut off closer to the center of the disk, the resulting output signal varies in amplitude with the angle-off.
 However, it will also vary in amplitude as the missile approaches the target, so this is not a complete system by itself and some form of automatic gain control is often desired.